Much learning does not teach understanding.

 The Shadow of Things

 Ideological thinking disseminates assumptions without a clear correlation to facts.
-For example, the Marxist will find ways to twist current events to incriminate capitalism.
+For example, the Marxists will find ways to twist current events to incriminate capitalism.

 In the 1980s, Gore Vidal noted, "The US government prefers that public money go not to the people but to big business.
 The result is a unique society in which we have free enterprise for the poor and socialism for the rich."